jacobsanz97/reprohub/README.md

 2. Create the GitHub App id/token.
    We have it done through a bot github user account (dandibot).
 3. Setup AWS CI instance with authorized roles. (see the blog post for details)
     - AmazonEC2FullAccess
+    - AmazonSQSFullAccess
     - IAMFullAccess
     - AmazonS3FullAccess
     - AmazonVPCFullAccess
     - AmazonElasticFileSystemFullAccess
+    - AmazonRoute53FullAccess
+    - AmazonEventBridgeFullAccess
-   and then add the public dns name to the hosts file also install git in the CI instance.
+   and then add the public dns name to the hosts file **also install git in the CI instance.**
 4. Install ansible locally and create a password for ansible to encrypt some of the ansible variables.
    `openssl rand -hex 32 > ansible_password`